andrew/ultimate-awesome/README.md

 - [awesome-uncopyright](https://github.com/johnjago/awesome-uncopyright) - Curated list of all things public domain.
 - [Awesome-Imitation-Learning](https://github.com/kristery/Awesome-Imitation-Learning) - A curated list of awesome imitation learning resources and publications.
 - [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
+- [LM-reasoning](https://github.com/jeffhj/LM-reasoning) - This repository contains a collection of papers and resources on Reasoning in Large Language Models.
 - [ThreatHunting-Keywords](https://github.com/mthcht/ThreatHunting-Keywords) - Awesome list of keywords and artifacts for Threat Hunting sessions.
-- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest NL2SQL (Text-to-SQL) techniques in the literature and provide practical guidance for researchers and practitioners.
-If we missed any interesting work, feel free to contact us.
-- [LM-reasoning](https://github.com/jeffhj/LM-reasoning) - This repository contains a collection of papers and resources on Reasoning in Large Language Models.
 - [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
 - [awesome-analyzers](https://github.com/Cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!.
 - [awesome-ios-security](https://github.com/Cy-clon3/awesome-ios-security) - A curated list of awesome iOS application security resources.